 However, sourcing the right factory to make a handbag is not that easy as the industry is pretty secretive and closed.
 I serendipitously discovered a secret source while looking at the Everlane website.
 This totally transparent company, based in the United States mention the factories, or at least the factory locations, on their website.

 Further research led me to discover an area in Spain, Ubrique, that specializes in specific items that my client was aiming to produce.
-I was then able to appoint a factory in the area through the sourcing website Utelier, for the client.
+I was then able to appoint a factory in the area.

 The factories in Ubrique produce leather goods and are able to source everything that the client could possibly need.
 Leathers, exotics, sheepskin, fur and snake are all available.
 They deal with all of the mills, zip manufacturers and lining suppliers.